bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 ------------------------

-As mentioned earlier, when running in multi user mode, a plot must be published so that different logged user can access it.
+As mentioned earlier, when running in multi user mode, a plot must be published so that different logged users can access it.
 This can be done, again, using the session object as the following snipped shows:

 .. code-block:: python